 Consent obtained

-• It is highly essential to understand what constitutes a GDPR compliant consent management platform.
+- Understanding what constitutes a GDPR-compliant consent management platform is essential.
 The consent obtained must be:

-• The consent must give through affirmative action which cannot interpret.
+- The consent must be given through affirmative action, which cannot be interpreted.

-• The consent must give the initial processing of personal data.
+- The consent must be given for the initial processing of personal data.

-• The consent must be accessible to the user to withdraw if a user changes his or her mind.
+- The consent must be accessible to the user to withdraw if a user changes their mind.

-• All the personal data must appropriately delete on the user’s request under the “right to forget.”
+- All personal data must be appropriately deleted at the user’s request under the “right to forget.”

-• Consent should track and record in the documentation.
+- Consent should be tracked and recorded in the documentation.

-On top of this using implied consent for only cookies is even worse.
-You must take into account every single technology used and placed by your website on the user’s devices.
+- Implied Consent Issues: Using implied consent for only cookies is insufficient; every technology used and placed by your website on the user’s devices needs consideration.

-This is why a proper and comprehensively compliant consent management platform is an essential prerequisite.
-You can try the Seers Consent Management Platform to start on your seamless compliance journey in the domain.
+- Solution: A proper and comprehensively compliant consent management platform is essential.
+Consider trying the Seers Consent Management Platform to start your seamless compliance journey in the domain.

-Under the GDPR, all businesses operating in the EU or dealing with EU citizens in any way, must revise their cookie policy and bring it in line with the regulation.
+Under the GDPR cookie consent, all businesses operating in the EU or dealing with EU citizens must revise their cookie policy to comply with the regulation.

-A GDPR compliant cookie policy must fulfil the following requirements:
+A GDPR cookie compliance policy must fulfil the following requirements.

 1) Transparent cookie policy

-Make sure your GDPR cookie policy renders a clear and explicit picture to the users of a website and must write in a clear, plain and easy to understand language.
+Ensure your GDPR cookie policy gives website users a clear and explicit picture.
+You must write it in clear, plain, and easy-to-understand language.

 2) Accountability for cookies on your website

-You require to control and account for the data processes going on in connection with your website.
-It is not as easy as it appears, because most sites have a large number of third-party cookies flowing through their system.
+You must control and account for the data processes happening on your website.
+This is more challenging than it appears because most sites have many third-party cookies flowing through their system.

 3) Consent requested through an affirmative action